Everything You Need to Know About the DoD 5220.22-M Disk Wiping Standard & Its Applications Today

 What does it mean to erase to the DoD standard?

-We’ve already noted that the latest version of the NISPOM (DoD 5220.22-M) does not specify a method for achieving secure erasure, so in no way is the manual actually a standard.
+We’ve already noted that the current version of the NISPOM (DoD 5220.22-M) no longer specifies a method for secure erasure, which means it cannot be considered a formal standard.

-The guide does state, however, that “instructions on clearing, sanitization and release of IS [information system] media shall be issued by the accrediting CSA.”
-Standards for data sanitization are the responsibility of the Cognizant Security Agencies.
-The CSAs are: Department of Defense, Department of Energy, Nuclear Regulatory Commission, Office of the Director of National Intelligence, and Department of Homeland Security.
+The guidance indicates that the responsibility for defining instructions on clearing, sanitization, and the release of information system (IS) media falls to the accrediting Cognizant Security Authorities (CSAs).
+These CSAs include the Department of Defense, Department of Energy, Nuclear Regulatory Commission, Office of the Director of National Intelligence, and Department of Homeland Security.

 When vendors state that their solutions meet the DoD 5220.22-M “standard,” it typically means that their software will write to all addressable hard drive locations with a character, its complement and a random character.
 It must also then be followed by verification.
 The procedure is designed to prevent data from being recovered by any commercially available process.